edewit/edewit.github.io/_posts/2019-12-18-microservices-frontend.md

 date: '2019-12-18'
 author: Erik Jan de Wit
 ---
+*UPDATE 5 Apr*
+added link to the [source of the "stitching layer" layer][3] and it contains links to the other services

 The microservices mentioned in my [previous post][1] use the vertx event bus to communicate with each other.
 An event bus is of course a great way to separate services and have them coupled loosely.